 Step 1: The first step is to contact an Early Childhood Partner in your local area.
-You can search for the closest ECEI Partner at this link.
-ECEI Partners are external organisations who have been contracted by the NDIS to help you identify what support families require and connect you with those supports in your community.
+You can search for the closest early childhood partner at this link.
+Early childhood partners are external organisations who have been contracted by the NDIS to help you identify what support families require and connect you with those supports in your community.

-Step 2: At the next step, the ECEI partner will work with you to provide information on how support would be tailored to the needs of your child.
+Step 2: At the next step, the early childhood partner will work with you to provide information on how support would be tailored to the needs of your child.

 Step 4: You will then be referred to services available to help your child achieve their goals.
 This could include:

 - How you can access supports and services in your local community.

 - Help to access the NDIS if longer-term support is required.